NewHR/gitignore/README.md

-# gitignore
+# A collection of .gitignore templates

-A collection of useful .gitignore templates in New.HR developers team
+This is GitHub’s collection of .gitignore file templates.